Marriage in modern China: Background

 Traditionally, marriage life was based on the principles of the Confucian ideology.
 This ideology formed a culture of marriage that strove for the “Chinese family idea, which was to have many generations under one roof".
 Confucianism grants order and hierarchy as well as the collective needs over those of the individual.
 It was the maintenance of filial piety that dictated a traditional behavior code between men and women in marriage and in the lifetime preparation for marriage.
 The segregation of females and the education of males were cultural practices that separated the two sexes, as men and women would occupy different spheres after marriage.

 “Marriage was under the near-absolute control of family elders and was considered an important part of a family's strategy for success”.
 The system of patrilineal succession and ancestral worship left no place for daughters within their natal family trees.
 Traditionally, brides became a part of their husband’s family and essentially cut ties with their natal families with special emphasis placed on a wife’s ability to produce a male heir.
 As arranged marriages were customary, husband and wife often did not meet each other until the day of the wedding.
 Married life consisted of a complex and rigid family arrangement with the role of the male to provide for the family and that of the female to care of the domestic duties within the home, as dictated by the ideas conveyed in Song Ruozhao’s Analects for Women.
 Although Confucianism is no longer thought of an explicit belief system in China, it has created a lasting legacy of traditional assumptions and ideas about marriage.
 Thus, it is still a major barrier to achieving gender equality and women’s sexual autonomy in marriage.
 On the other hand, the higher house prices squeeze the marriage in China.
 The house price plays an important role on the influence of marriage and fertility.
 The increasing house price leads to the lower marriage rate and cause the other serious social problems in China.
-For the rapid reduction of marriage and fetility, the center government should establish the policy to deal with the high house price.
+For the rapid reduction of marriage and fertility, the center government should establish the policy to deal with the high house price.

 Although these are common Han practices, many minority groups in China practice different marriage and family lineage practices.
-For example, the small ethnic minority of the Mosuo practice matrilineal succession, and for the entire process from pregnancy, childbirth, to raising a family, the wife-husband pair work together and there is very little gendered division of labor in the practices of the Lahu people.
+For example, the small ethnic minority of the Mosuo practice matrilineal succession, and for the entire process from pregnancy, childbirth, to raising a family, the wife-husband pair work together and there is little gendered division of labor in the practices of the Lahu people.

+In the 1950s, the political campaign for "Five-Good Families" urged families to practice the principles of (1) "harmony between husbands and wives"; (2) "equality between men and women"; (3) "frugality in housekeeping"; (4) "solidarity among neighbors"; and (5) "honoring elders and caring for the young."